-If you’re feeling trapped in an unhappy situation, it’s time to let go of the guilt and make other arrangements.
-It’s time to acknowledge that you did your best and explore your options, whether it is adult day care or in-home care for respite or moving your loved one into assisted living, memory care or a nursing home.
-If you are living with your loved one, it’s time to extricate yourself from this situation and look for another place to live.
+If you’re feeling trapped caring for elderly parents in a situation that you cannot escape, it’s time to let go of the guilt and make other arrangements.
+It is time to acknowledge that you did your best and explore other elder care options.
+These might consist of adult day care or in-home care for respite or moving your loved one into assisted living, memory care or a nursing home.
+If you moved in with your parent(s), it is time to extricate yourself from this situation and look for another place to live.

 This is far less complicated if you have the ability to move out and walk away, but all too often caregiving has a negative impact on one’s finances.
 Greater financial security affords more options for respite care and alternative living arrangements.
 You may need professional assistance to get everything straightened out.
 Federal, state and local programs may be able to help you get back on your feet and become more financially independent.
 The sooner you get the monetary aspect resolved, the sooner you will be able to set your plan in motion.
 A good place to start is the Benefit Finder at Benefits.gov.